-Dust frequently poses a significant issue across numerous industries: coal dust in the air at loading docks, asphalt dust while producing concrete, substantial iron ore dust at mining sites, sugar dust, and similar types.
-Sugar dust poses a significant problem for the sugar industry, leading to considerable revenue losses because of the final product being reduced to sugar dust.
-The presence of sugar particles in the air leads to a layer of sugar granules on various surfaces that can interfere with the production process.
+Dust often presents a major challenge in various industries: coal dust in the atmosphere at loading docks, asphalt dust during concrete production, considerable iron ore dust at mining locations, sugar dust, and comparable substances.
+Sugar dust is a major challenge for the sugar industry, resulting in substantial revenue losses as the end product becomes sugar dust.
+Sugar particles in the air lead to a layer of sugar granules on various surfaces that can interfere with the production process.

-The common way of removing dry sugar dust from the air is with dry dust collectors, like baghouse filters and cartridge filters.
-However, the use of these systems is not the ideal solution for sugar dust scrubbing and possesses numerous disadvantages.
+Dry dust collectors, such as baghouse filters and cartridge filters, are the common way of removing dry sugar dust from the air.
+However, these systems are not ideal for sugar dust scrubbing and have numerous disadvantages.

-Dry dust in the air increases the risk of combustion as it acts as fuel for an explosion.
+Dry particles in the atmosphere heighten the danger of fire since they serve as fuel for an explosion.
 Other elements necessary for an explosion are an enclosure, dispersion, oxygen, and an ignition source.
-The ignition source may be provided by a production process in the form of a spark, by construction work in the form of a welding or grinding spark, or by a careless worker smoking a cigarette; the other factors are present inside the dry dust collector.
+The ignition source can come from a production process as a spark, from construction activities like welding or grinding sparks, or from an inattentive worker smoking a cigarette; the other elements exist within the dry dust collector.
 The environment inside the baghouse or cartridge filters creates the perfect conditions for the combustion to occur.
 Sugar dust carries a static charge and can arc inside the air chamber, which causes ignition.

-The explosions that are a result of the sugar dust presence in the air are not a rare occasion – the incidents occur often enough for government regulations to be broadened.
+Explosions caused by sugar dust in the air are not rare – they occur often enough for government regulations to be broadened.

 Most wet air scrubbers suffer from clogging due to the sludge that is created after the sugar dust mixes with water.
 This mixture is very sticky, it causes build-up inside the chamber and stops the scrubbing process.
 Multi-vortex wet air scrubber can process sugar dust without being clogged due to the high speeds of microturbulence vortices that are used to scrub the inlet gas.
 Tests show that a multi-vortex wet air scrubber can handle 250 g. of sugar per 1 liter of water without any issues.